-EXECUTIVE SUMMARY 03 INVESTMENT CRITERIA U 04 1 Are there any limitations or criteria of on the type of start- -up that an insurer can invest in?
-D oes the start-up need to be registered with any auth nority?
-2 What are the available options in ter rms of investments that an insurer can make in an insu rtech start-up?
-3 What are the restrictions on investing) in an onshore insur tech start-up?
-4 What are the restrictions on investing ng in an offshore ins urtech start-up?
-Is approval requir ed from the regulators?
-What is the turnaround time e for the approval?
-5 Is an insurer permitted to grant loan s to an insurtech sta rt-up?
+Executive Summary 4 Investment criteria O1 Are there any limitations or criteria on the type of start-up that an insurer can invest in?
+Does the start-up need to be registered with any authority?
+5 O2 What are the available options in terms of investments that an insurer can make in an insurtech start-up?
+8 03 What are the restrictions on investing in an onshore insurtech start-up?
+10 O4 What are the restrictions on investing in an offshore insurtech start-up?
+Is approval required from the regulators?
+What is the turnaround time for the approval?
+12 05 Is an insurer permitted to grant loans to an insurtech start-up?
 Under what conditions?
-CORPORATE APPROVALS 19 6 What type of corporate approvals is required for an insu urer to invest in an insurtech start- up?
-CORPORATE GOVERNANCE 22 7 Are there any general minority share holder protection n nechanisms in your jurisdiction? ent to join the insurtech start-up's board of directors or management team? arer in terms of app ounting its own starr or manageme CORPORATE TRANSACTIONS 28 9 Are there any restrictions on enterin g into a service con tract with the insurtech start-up u pon completion of the investment?
-10 Are there any regulatory requirement s on the disclosure of f the transactions and connected tra nsactions thereafter between the insurer and the insur rtech start-up?
-11 To what extent can the insurer provi ide operational supp port to the insurtech start-up?
-REMUNERATION STRUCTURE 36 12 What type of remuneration is permi tted for the insurer to offer to the insurtech startup?
-I s profit sharing permitted?
-INTELLECTUAL PROPERTY 39 13 How can the insurtech start-up trans sfer the intellectual property rights for its own innova tions to the insurer?
-DATA PRIVACY 42 Are there any limitations or criteria of on the type of start- -up that an insurer can invest in?
-D oes the start-up need to be registered with any auth nority?
-ABOUT US 45
+14 Corporate approvals 17 06 What type of corporate approvals is required for an insurer to invest in an insurtech start-up?
+18 Corporate governance 20 07 Are there any general minority shareholder protection mechanisms in your jurisdiction?
+21 08 Are there any restrictions on the insurer in terms of appointing its own staff or management to join the insurtech start-up's board of directors or management team?
+24

+Corporate transactions 26 09 Are there any restrictions or regulatory approval requirements on entering into a service contract with the insurtech start-up upon completion of the investment?
+27 10 Are there any regulatory requirements on the disclosure of the transactions and connected transactions thereafter between the insurer and the insurtech start-up?
+29 11 To what extent can the insurer provide operational support to the insurtech start-up?
+31 Remuneration structure 33 12 In collaboration with an insurtech start-up, what type of remuneration is permitted for the insurer to offer to the insurtech startup?
+Is profit sharing permitted?
+34 Intellectual property 36 13 How can the insurtech start-up transfer the intellectual property rights for its own innovations to the insurer?
+37 Data privacy 39 14 Are there any laws governing the collection, usage, storage, disclosure and transfer of personal data between the insurer and the insurtech start-up?
+40 15 Are there any incentives that the government may provide for investment in insurtech start-up?
+42 About us 44